• Home

 The gem of the Glen Canyon National Recreation Area is iconic Horseshoe Bend, with its unique shape carved out of the massive rock.

-Located on the Arizona side, just a few minutes from Lake Powell, many hike to the overlook for Instagram-worthy photos.
 But 1,000 feet directly below the viewpoint, others know that the best way to enjoy this spectacular area is to kayak Horseshoe Bend (yes, those tiny specks you can see from above are kayakers!).

-Kayaking Horseshoe Bend is not only an epic adventure and the best way to skip the crowds at the wildly popular tourist attraction.
-It’s also a fantastic alternative to whitewater rafting in the Grand Canyon.
+It’s also a fantastic alternative to whitewater rafting the Grand Canyon.
 Those trips require a commitment of several days and have waitlists exceeding 1.5 years!

-Experience the same, just-as-scenic river — in a calmer section (rated Class I rapids; practically flatwater) suitable for literally everyone — without needing special skills, a permit, or any other “red tape.”
+Experience the same, just-as-scenic river—in a calmer section (rated Class I rapids; practically flatwater) suitable for literally everyone—without needing special skills, a permit, or any other “red tape.”

 This post contains affiliate links.
 I may receive a small commission — at no cost to you — if you click or make a purchase through any of them.
 For more information, read my disclosure statement.
 I appreciate you!